top of page

 Photos by Marc Viquez, Stadium Journey

 The traffic and parking can be a hassle.
-Passes for the areas around the IMS are sold out and the residents of Speedway will charge a price for the right to park on their lawn.
+Passes for the areas around the IMS are sold out, and the residents of Speedway will charge a price for the right to park on their lawns.
 Some could ask as much as $50 to have their car sit on their lawn, while others will negotiate the price.
 This might be the only part of your trip where you might want to have some cash on you, but I am sure the business-minded folks might accept cash apps as well.

 Photos by Marc Viquez, Stadium Journey